|Nutrition Facts (per serving)|

 If there is still a membrane layer on the brisket, remove it.
 Also remove any loose pieces and excess fat, leaving some of the fat.

 In a large pan or kettle, soak the corned beef brisket in water for 2 hours to remove any excess salt.
 Remove it from the water and pat it dry with paper towels.

 Grind the peppercorns and coriander seeds.
-Add the onion powder, dried thyme, paprika, and garlic powder to them and mix to produce the rub.
+Add the onion powder, dried thyme, paprika, and garlic powder, and mix to produce the rub.

 Rub the mixture on the corned beef brisket.
 Wrap it tightly in plastic wrap.